DhamodharReddy/k8s_installation/README.md

 ## **Now login to Worker Node**

 ## **Join worker node to Master Node**
-The below command will join worker node to master node, execute this a normal user by putting sudo before:
+Paste the copied command which will join worker node to master node, execute this a normal user by putting sudo before:
 ```
 sudo kubeadm join <master_node_ip>:6443 --token xxxxxxxxxxxxxx \
     --discovery-token-ca-cert-hash sha256:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx